Kishorejanarthanan5/java-foundation-for-automation/README.md

 ---

 ## How This Is Used
-The code in this repository is written to support:
+The code in this repository supports:
 - UI and API automation development
 - Framework utility creation
 - Reliable test data handling